pvdz/tenko/tests/testcases/regexes/named_capturing_groups/bad_syntax_cases/dupe_and_extra_name.md

 > :: regexes : named capturing groups : bad syntax cases
 >
 > ::> dupe and extra name
+Fails regardless because the duplicate name does not allow backtracking in webcompat; it's gonna be an error.

+## FAIL

 ## Input